javgh/bridgewalker/doc/api.md

    exchange (for now Mt.Gox) exists.
 If this is not the case, then outgoing transactions will fail.
- * `btc_in`: Amount of fully confirmed bitcoins, that are not yet exchanged for Euros.
+ * `btc_in`: Amount of fully confirmed bitcoins, that are not yet exchanged for euros.
 The Android client lists this amount as "x BTC waiting to be exchanged."
  * `primary_btc_address`: Main Bitcoin address of the account
  * `usd_balance`: Euro balance